caleb531/alfred-workflow-packager/README.md

 awp -f
 ```

+If a file's permissions have changed but the contents remain the same, you must
+use `--force` / `-f`.
+Automatic permission-checking is being considered for a
+future Alfred Workflow Packager release, though!

 #### Setting the workflow version

 Passing the `--version` option (also `-v`) to `awp` allows you to set the